RoboRescueUMA/roborescueuma.github.io/content/es/authors/Paula/_index.md

 ---
 # Display name
-title: Paula Mancilla
+title: Paula Mancilla Pulido

 # Full Name (for SEO)
 first_name: Paula
-last_name: Mancilla
+last_name: Mancilla Pulido

 # Is this the primary user of the site?
 superuser: false